2022 Retirement Plan Maximums and Limits/Saver's Credit

 The following table highlights contribution maximums established by the IRS for various retirement plans.
-All dollar amounts, which are unchanged from 2016, are effective January 1, 2017.
+All dollar amounts are effective January 1, 2022.

 |Roth IRA|| Contribution limit is reduced or eliminated based on the amount by which the taxpayer's Adjusted Gross Income (AGI) minus an "applicable AGI amount" exceeds $15,000 ($10,000 for married taxpayers filing a joint return). |